top of page

 • Put ourselves in their shoes: Have we checked if we’ve dismissed their suggestions too quickly?
 Ask ourselves, are there any benefits to doing things ‘their way’ that we’ve overlooked in the heat of the moment?

-• Use empathy: Even if we’ve concluded the person is in the wrong, try to understand why they may be reacting the way they are.
-For instance, a sibling might be irrationally upset about a parent moving into a care home because they’re mourning the loss of their independence, rather than the financial spend.
+• Practice empathy: Even if we’ve concluded the person is in the wrong, try to understand why they may be reacting the way they are.
+For instance, a sibling might be upset about a parent moving into a care home because they’re mourning the loss of their independence, rather than the financial spend.

 • Compromise: When we’re in a disagreement, the goal is not to win, but to try to come to a collaborative agreement.
 Shift our mindset from ‘winning’ the argument to finding a resolution that satisfies both parties.